UWDATA515/uwdata515.github.io/projects.md

 Teams will present their projects using slides in 8 minute oral presentations.
 The presentation should include:

 - Background.
-Describe the problem or area being addressed.
+Describe the problem or area being addressed, as well as any previous work by other people or organizations that might overlap with the project or be related.
 - Data used.
 What data did you use?
 How was it obtained?
 What are its limitations?
 - Use cases.
 How users will interact with your system in a way that addresses the problem area.
 - Design.
 Describe the components and how they interact to accomplish the use cases.